-Amidst the stature and elegance of The Establishment Ballroom, we invite you to join us for the very first High Tea to be hosted on Sunday 12 November in Sydney.
+Amidst the stature and elegance of Doltone House at Jones Bay Wharf, we invite you to join us for our inaugural High Tea to be hosted on Sunday 12 November in Sydney.

 Between sips of perfectly blended tea, mouthfuls of deliciously handcrafted sweet treats and playful fundraising antics, we begin our exploration of the very serious issue of forced and early marriage in Australia.